wthrajat/ordinal-demo/README.md

 # Ordinal Demo

 > [!WARNING]
-> This demo is not done in BTC Mainnet.
+> This demo is not done in BTC Mainnet but on Testnet.

 The `token.json` looks like: